ExMember/exmember.github.io/_drafts/the_value_of_bitcoin.md

 underlying value.

 Investors don't buy gold coins to make circuit boards.
-I want dollars so I can pay taxes, but also so I can buy grapes from the grocer.
-The grocer wants dollars so he can pay his suppliers and landlord and stock boy.
+I want dollars so I can pay taxes, but also so I can buy bananas from the grocer.
+The grocer wants dollars so he can pay his suppliers and landlord and clerks.
 And they all want dollars so they can buy a myriad of things.

 And even though much of the trade in dollars is not to immediately satisfy